-Our Masters programmes have been developed in partnership with practitioners from across cultural heritage.
+Our Masters programme has been developed in partnership with practitioners from across cultural heritage.
 Our teaching team brings together experienced university lecturers and professionals from archaeological and heritage practice including major consultancies such as Wessex Archaeology.
 All share an ambition to build distinctive, innovative and creative courses that will make your learning experience at CHI memorable and enjoyable.

 Being in Swindon certainly gives you access to some amazing learning resources including Historic England, English Heritage, the National Monuments Archive, the National Trust and Steam – the museum of the Great Western Railway.
 All within a five minute walk.

 This new organisation invites you to grow along with us.
 It is going to be an exciting journey.

 RAU Swindon is situated in a purpose converted workshop in the railway heritage quarter of Swindon.
 This £1.35m investment provides modern and fully accessible facilities in an innovative learning space calculated to encourage collaboration and interdisciplinary studies.
 Designed by award winning architects Metropolitan Workshop and with the generous support of Swindon Borough Council the project is a case study in sustainable, heritage-led, regeneration.

 Centrally placed for easy access by rail (we are five minute walk from the railway station) and road you should be able to reach us easily.

 For further information on RAU Swindon and our programme please contact Professor Mark Horton at email@example.com.